 - Rackets — a sport similar to squash

 - Squash — a racquet sport played by two or four players in a four-walled court with a small hollow rubber ball.

 - Hardball Squash — like the indoor court sport of squash, but with a much harder ball.

-- Paddleball (4 wall) — using the saem rules as in Raquetball, though a paddle is used to hit the ball.
+- Paddleball (4 wall) — using the same rules as in Raquetball, though a paddle is used to hit the ball.

-- Wallyball — a variation of volleyball, which is played on a racquetball court enclosed with walls on all four sides.
+- Wallyball — a variation of volleyball, that is played on a racquetball court enclosed with walls on all four sides.